int32bit/openstack-cheat-sheet/README.md

 * [Nebula](https://www.nebula.com/)(Has been shut down)
 * [easystack](http://www.easystack.cn/)(OpenStack cloud platform and services provider, founded in Feb.2014.)
 * [UMCloud](http://www.umcloud.com/)(A joint venture of Mirantis and Ucloud in China.)
+* [inwinSTACK](www.inwinstack.com)(The largest open source RD center in Taiwan, striving to do everything in open source.)

 ## Competitors